 Alternatively, you can scroll to the bottom of the home page to choose a paid plan.
-Or, navigate to the Pricing page to select your plan.
-For example, you have the Standard Plan option that costs $3 per user per month or the Premium Plan for $6 per user per month.
+Or, navigate to the pricing page to select your plan.
+For example, you have the Standard Plan option, which costs $3 per user per month, or the Premium Plan for $6 per user per month.

 Step 4 – Set Up Your First Repository

 You can get started using Bitbucket immediately after signing up.
 But first, you’ll need to create a repository.
 To do this:

 - Navigate to the global sidebar and click +.

 - Choose a Workplace.
 A workplace is where the repository will be located.

 - Click Create new project at the bottom of the Project dropdown menu.
 The project is where you’ll collaborate with others on your repository.